openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 ## Key version binding

 All (PQ/T) asymmetric algorithms are to be used only in v6 (and newer) keys and certificates, with the single exception of ML-KEM-768+X25519 (algorithm ID 35), which is also allowed in v4 encryption-capable subkeys.
-This permits the keyholder of an existing v4 certificate to add such a subkey to defend against store-now, decrypt-later attacks from quantum computers without moving to a new primary key.

 # Composite KEM schemes